1. About senna

 How long will I take senna for?

 Take senna for a few days only and certainly no longer than a week.
-If you take senna for longer, your bowel can start to rely on it, rather than working on its own.
+If you take senna for longer, your body can start to rely on it, rather than your bowels doing the work on their own.

 If you are still constipated after taking senna for 3 days, talk to your doctor.